pranav-deo/Machine_learning-CS-419/Assignment1/README.md

 # CS 419 Assignment-1 Report (160070048-170040012)

 ## Tree building:
-First We have saved the input data into an numpy array and removed the header from it.
+First, we have saved the input data into an numpy array and removed the header from it.
-Later we have implemented a binary tree named d_tree class

-Which has the following attributes:
+Later we have implemented a binary tree named d_tree class which has the following attributes:

 ### Class d_tree:
 * Threshold height (this is a hyperparameter used to limit the tree growth)